How to Remove Yourself from Arrests.org

 90% of our clients’ charges were dropped, dismissed, sealed, and/or expunged.
 You have options, let us help.

-The only data provided on the website in regards to removal options are located on the CONTACT page…it simply states: “Please direct all inquiries to, [email protected]”.
+The only data provided on the website in regards to how to remove yourself from Arrests.org are located on the CONTACT page…it simply states: “Please direct all inquiries to, [email protected]”.
 Not much to go off of.

 Quick, Private & Effective

 If you read through the fine print beneath arrest.org’s contact information, you are also prompted by a disclaimer stating that the owners of arrests.org are not responsible for inaccurate information published.